1918 Auckland Rugby League season: Round 3

 North Shore once again defaulted and the withdrew from the first grade competition leaving 5 teams.
+It was stated in the New Zealand Herald that Grafton played 4 men short, though given they won 28-2 it is more likely that it was their opponents Maritime who were short of players.
+For Grafton, Dougie McGregor scored 2 tries, while H Simpson crossed the line 4 times.
+Karl Ifwersen and Mcgregor kicked 5 goals between them.
+Newton easily beat City 18-2 with George Iles scoring once and his brother Arthur converting 3 of their 4 tries.

 Round 4

+Future New Zealand hooker, Wally Somers scored twice for Newton in their 16-0 win over Maritime.

 Round 5

-Sheehan was ordered off for Maritime in their match with Ponsonby for striking Matthews.
+Sheehan was ordered off for Maritime in their match with Ponsonby for striking Arthur Matthews.

 Round 6

 Round 7

-Remarkably the match between Newton and Ponsonby at the Domain was recorded with footage of the game surviving and being archived on The New Zealand Archive of Film, Television and Sound Ngā Taonga website.
+The two round 7 matches were played over 2 Saturday's.
+Remarkably the match between Newton and Ponsonby at the Domain on July 13 was recorded with footage of the game surviving and being archived on The New Zealand Archive of Film, Television and Sound Ngā Taonga website.